 To store sensitive files securely on Windows, the popular encryption software is the BitLocker.
 To manage your BitLocker, go to the System and security under the control panel.
 It enables you to encrypt files on your computer and your external storage devices.
 You might need to encrypt external storage devices when you want to safely share files between multiple computers or just for extra protection if your computer gets damaged beyond possible recovery of those essential files in the future.
 To use BitLocker, your computer must come with a Trusted Platform Module (TPM) chip.
 It is also required that you have the professional version.
 Without these features, you will not be able to encrypt your files using BitLocker on Windows.
 As compensation, third-party software like Veracrypt, which is a free program.
 It works on Windows, MacOS, and Linux.
 It is capable of encrypting your entire drive.
 It is better to encrypt all the files, but you can also choose and encrypt some within their folders.
 Take precautions so as not to forget your password after encryption, if you forget it you will not be able to access those files again.
 On MacOS you can use the FileVault in the Security & Privacy section of the System Preferences.
 It encrypts your drive totally and protects it from intruders.
 By clicking Encrypt after right-clicking on the drive in Finder, you can encrypt your external storage devices.

 You can almost not mention safe file storage and sharing without mentioning cloud storage.
 There are different cloud storage service providers, and some are trusted to provide better security for your files than others.
+Click here to learn more about what online file storage is and how it works.
 You should first research on them and find out which suits you.
 If you want to protect your files from getting into the wrong hands or you want to back them up so that you do not lose them in the event of loss or spoilage of your computer, you will find cloud storage very useful.
 DropBox is a typical example.
 It is, however, one of those that do not provide 100% security and may be inappropriate for files containing sensitive information.
 It facilitates collaboration and sharing of files between users.
 SpiderOak and One backup have improved security.
 The former enables you to select who and who can access the files.
 Your files are encrypted before they leave your System and you are in full control of the decryption.
 Some mischievous folks have been able to get past the security of some of these platforms in the past.
 DropBox has been the most assaulted.

 You should turn on two-factor authentication, use a strong password that is generated randomly to improve the safety of any cloud storage you use.
 You should know that in using cloud storage, you are trusting your data to another person.
 To further improve the safety of your information, you can store your files in a Veracrypt container and then upload them to the cloud.
 This is the recommended approach for dealing with sensitive files and Visit Filecenterdms.com to know more about it.